gnyers/python-tuesday/session3/README.rst

    :alt: Custom sytle
    :align: center

-   The first row of the "TimeReg" sheet has the custom style "h1"
+   The first row of the "TimeReg" sheet has the custom style "h1".
+Note that graphical design is not a primary concern at this point ;-)

 Add comment
 ^^^^^^^^^^^

+Comments can contain useful auxiliary information about a cell, such as instructions to the user or ways to verify the correctness of the data.

 .. code:: python
    :number-lines: 8